mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 #### Create custom manifests for Kubelet

+The `providerID`, a Kubelet configuration, must be set, sets the unique ID of the instance that an external provider (i.e. cloudprovider) can use to identify a specific node.

-This section describes the steps to create MachineConfig for kubeket to set the unique ID of the instance that an external provider used to identify a specific node.
+This section describes the steps to create MachineConfig for kubeket to set the cloud provider ID of the node that an external provider used to identify a specific node.

 The Provider ID must be set dynamically for each node.
 The steps below describes how to create a MachineConfig manifest to setup a systemd unit to create a kubelet configuration discoverying the Provider ID in OCI by querying the [Instance Metadata Service (IMDS)](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/gettingmetadata.htm).

-- Create the butane file:
+- Create the butane files for master and worker configurations:

 ```bash
 function create_machineconfig_kubelet() {